Chamarel

 Southern Africa | Namibia

 Resolve Marine assumed responsibility for the complete and secure removal and disposal of the vessel, inclusive of debris and pollutants.
 The extent of damage from grounding precluded any possibility of refloating.
-Resolve Marine proposed an effective wreck removal strategy, which entailed pulling the vessel further up the beach for onshore dismantling.
+Resolve Marine proposed a wreck removal strategy, which entailed pulling the vessel further up the beach for onshore dismantling.

 To facilitate this plan, an access road was constructed connecting the shore to the casualty, facilitating the transport of equipment and personnel.
 This infrastructure supported asbestos remediation, partial structure removal (1,200 metric tons), and the installation of pad-eyes for its 350 metric ton hydraulic chain pullers.